BestTimesToVisit.com Logo

 RENFE Trains (Cercanías & Media Distancia)

 Tip:Download the 'RENFE' app for schedules and booking.
 Avoid buying tickets last minute at busy stations like Granada, as prices can be higher and seats limited.
-Be aware that some smaller stations might have infrequent service, so check timetables carefully.
+Always validate your ticket before boarding if it's a paper one from a machine.

 ALSA Buses